wvanhed/mijnbib/README.md

 account information if you have an account on <https://bibliotheek.be>, the Flemish & Brussels public library network.

+A list of supported libraries can be found in [libraries.md](./libraries.md).

 ## Installation

 Install via: